 To provide competitive products and services in the home automation， industrial automation and energy management fields is our company’s vision.

 GEYA Featured Automatic Transfer Switch

-GEYA will manufacture all Solid State Relays (SSR) in full compliance with the highest standard manufacturing procedure.
-GEYA has a detailed archive to ensure no error in Solid State Relay (SSR) development, production, acceptance, and sales.
+GEYA will manufacture all automatic transfer switches in full compliance with the highest standard manufacturing procedure.
+GEYA has a detailed archive to ensure no error in ATS development, production, acceptance, and sales.

 Download Geya All Types of Solar PV Products Catalog PDF

 Compact in structure, reliable in transfer, convenient in installation and maintenance, and has a long life expectancy.

 The size of the product is more compact, meets the different installation requirements of customers.

 Ensure the continuity, reliability, and safety of the power supply.